dylkot/cNMF/README.md

 cNMF runs NMF multiple times and combines the results of each replicates to obtain a more robust consensus estimate.
 Since many replicates are run, typically for many choices of K, this can be much faster if replicates are run in parallel.

 This cNMF code is designed to be agnostic to the method of parallelization.
-It divides up all of the factorization replicates into a specified number of "workers" which could correspond to cores on a computer or nodes on a compute cluster.
-So for example, if you are running cNMF for 5 values of K (K= 1..5) and 100 iterations each, there would be 500 total jobs.
+It divides up all of the factorization replicates into a specified number of "workers" which could correspond to cores on a computer, nodes on a compute cluster, or virtual machines in the cloud.
+In any of these cases, if you are running cNMF for 5 values of K (K= 1..5) and 100 iterations each, there would be 500 total jobs.
 Those jobs could be divided up amongst 100 workers that would each run 5 jobs, 500 workers that would each run 1 job, or 1 worker that would run all 500 jobs.

 You specify the total number of workers in the prepare command (step 1) with the --total-workers flag.
 Then, for step 2 you run all of the jobs for a specific worker using the --worker-index flag.
 Step 3 combines the results files that were output by all of the workers.
 The workers are indexed from 0 to (total-workers - 1).

 We provide example commands in the [simulated dataset tutorial](#analyze_simulated_example_data.ipynb) and the [PBMC dataset tutorial](#analyze_pbmc_example_data.ipynb) for distributing the tasks over multiple cores on a large machine with [GNU parallel](https://www.gnu.org/software/parallel/) as well as for distributing them to multiple nodes on an UGER compute cluster.
-By default the simulated tutorial does not use any parallelization while the PBMC dataset does.
-And the simulated dataset tutorial starts from a raw text file while the PBMC dataset starts from a matrix market file (such as the ones outputted by 10X) and creates a scanpy AnnData object.
+By default, the  tutorials do not use any parallelization but simply provide the commands that would be used to run the steps in parallel.

+# Input data and Scanpy
+Input counts data can be provided to cNMF in 2 ways:

+    - 1. as a raw tab-delimited text file containing row labels with cell IDs (barcodes) and column labels as gene IDs
+    - 2. as a scanpy file ending in .h5ad containg counts as the data feature.
+See the PBMC dataset tutorial for an example of how to generate the Scanpy object from the data provided by 10X.
+Because Scanpy uses sparse matrices by default, the .h5ad data structure can take up much less memory than the raw counts matrix and can be much faster to load.

 # Step by step guide

 You can see all possible command line options by running